CruGlobal/mpdx-react/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
 Note: there is a test account you can use.
 Get this from another developer if you want to use it.

+## GraphQL Playground

+The GraphQL playground can be a useful tool/interface for testing out queries and mutations.
+It can accessed locally during development via [http://localhost:3000/api/graphql](http://localhost:3000/api/graphql).

 ## Learn More